blaenk/site/input/notes/algorithms.markdown

 }
 ```

+Currency arbitrage can be discovered if the problem is modeled as a graph where the nodes are the different kinds of currency and the edge weights are the logarithm of the exchange rate.
+In this case, an instance of arbitrage is one where there is a cycle with positive weight.

 ### Topological Order

 Topological sort puts the vertices of a digraph in order such that all of its directed edges point from a vertex earlier in the order to a vertex later in the order.
 Three different orders are possible, which are accomplished by saving each vertex covered by the DFS in a queue or stack, depending on the desired order: